mjafferiqbal18/SIGL/README.md

 ## Execution

-To detect a graph for anomalies, locate the desired graph within the "testingGraphs" folder and proceed by executing the following command.
+To detect a graph for anomalies, locate the desired graph within the [testingGraphs](https://github.com/IbrahimSanaullah/SIGL/tree/main/SIGL/DatasetGeneration/testingGraphs) folder and proceed by executing the following command.

 ```bash
 python exec.py graphName